It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Just over an hour’s drive or train ride from Wellington, you’ll find the wine-growing region of Wairarapa.
 Home to over 20 wineries, Martinborough wine village hosts the annual Toast Martinborough festival in November.

-Set in and around nine boutique vineyards – accessible both on foot and in free shuttle buses that travel the route – the event offers festival-goers a unique opportunity to taste wines from both current and past vintages, with delicious cuisine and performances to match.
+Set in and around a collection of boutique vineyards – accessible both on foot and via free shuttle buses – the event offers festival-goers a unique opportunity to taste wines from current and past vintages, with delicious cuisine and performances to match.
 Cheers to that!
-Tickets for this year's event on Sunday 15 November are due to go on sale in September/October.
+Tickets for this year's event go on sale in September/October.

 There’s no better way to get to know a city’s culinary scene than by meeting the passionate people behind it.
 A Zest Food Tour allows you to do just that.